 \subsubsection{Judgmental structure}

-\ModTT{} is arranged around three basic syntactic classes: contexts \fbox{$\IsCx{\Gamma}$}, signatures \fbox{$\IsSig{\Gamma}{\sigma}$}, modules values \fbox{$\IsMod{\Gamma}{V}{\sigma}$}, and module computations \fbox{$\IsCmp{\Gamma}{M}{\sigma}$}.
-All judgments presuppose the well-formedness of their constituents; for readability, we omit many annotations that \emph{in fact} appear in a formal presentation of \ModTT{}; furthemore, module signatures, values, and computations are all subject to judgmental equality, and we assume that derivability of all judgments is closed under judgmental equality.
+\ModTT{} is arranged around three basic syntactic classes: contexts \fbox{$\IsCx{\Gamma}$}, signatures \fbox{$\IsSig{\Gamma}{\sigma}$}, module values \fbox{$\IsMod{\Gamma}{V}{\sigma}$}, and module commands \fbox{$\IsCmp{\Gamma}{M}{\sigma}$}.
+All judgments presuppose the well-formedness of their constituents; for readability, we omit many annotations that \emph{in fact} appear in a formal presentation of \ModTT{}; furthermore, module signatures, values, and commands are all subject to judgmental equality, and we assume that derivability of all judgments is closed under judgmental equality.
 These informal assumptions are substantiated by the use of a logical framework to give the ``true'' definition of \ModTT{} in \cref{sec:lf-encoding}.